 Create a blog.

 Obviously, to make money, you need to create a blog.
-Even if you don’t have writing skills or technical knowledge about blogging.
+(This guide will help you create a successful blog) Even if you don’t have writing skills or technical knowledge about blogging.
 Don’t worry!
 Most bloggers start out feeling a little overwhelmed by the process of starting their blog.

 Just like what I shared in this blog on how to start a blog, you need to decide a blog name, buying a domain and hosting.
 Your blog name should be unique and define what you are blogging about.
 Then you need to get the domain and hosting for the blog name.
 I would suggest you go with SiteGround, why?
 Because: